Emergency Medical Technician jobs at City of Louisville - 27 jobs

 Qualifications

-Ability to carry out instructions and deal with problems involving few variables within a familiar context.
-Ability to work with a minimum amount of supervision.
+Reasoning Ability: Ability to carry out instructions and deal with problems involving few variables.
+Ability to read and understand manuals.
+Ability to work with a minimum supervision.
+Ability to carry out instructions, define problems, collect data, establish facts, and draw valid conclusions.

-While performing the duties of this job, the employee is regularly required to walk, talk and hear, operate grounds maintenance and heavy equipment, lift heavy objects, operate power and hand tools, drive off-road vehicles, etc. The employee is frequently required to stand; use hands to fingers, handle, or feel objects, tools, or controls, and reach with hands and arms, etc. The employee is occasionally required to sit, climb or balance, and stoop, kneel, crouch, or crawl.
+Physical Demands: While performing the duties of this job, the employee is regularly required to walk, talk and hear, operate grounds maintenance and heavy equipment, lift heavy objects, operate tools, drive vehicles and equipment, etc. The employee is frequently required to stand; use hands to finger, handle, or feel objects, tools, or controls, and reach with hands and arms, etc. The employee is often required to sit, climb or balance, and stoop, kneel, crouch, or crawl.
+Must be able to regularly lift up to 50 lbs.

-While performing the regular duties of the job, the employee regularly works in outside weather conditions.
+Work Environment: While performing the regular duties of the job, the employee regularly works in outside weather conditions.
+The employee spends a portion of their time working in the shop.
 The employee frequently works near moving mechanical parts.
+Employee works with and around fertilizers, chemicals, pesticides, and herbicides.
 The noise level in the work environment is usually moderate.

 Other Information